jyluo/units-inference/coq-proof/README.md

 `SubtypingDefs.v` contains the definitions and helper lemmas for the subtype relationship between units types, and functions such as the least upper bound of units.

-`GammaStackFrameCorrespondence.v` defines the correspondince between a wellformed gamma and a wellformed heap.
+`GammaStackFrameCorrespondence.v` defines the correspondince between a wellformed gamma and a wellformed stack frame.

 `UnitsArithmetics.v` defines and proves properties for the arithmetic functions add, multiply, and modulo between units; including the subtype consistent lemmas discussed in the paper.

 `VarDecl.v` contains the definitions and the proof of progress and preservation helper lemmas for variable declarations **_vd_** in our language.

+`ExpressionDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for expressions **_e_** in our language.

 # CORRECT ^

-`ExpressionDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for expressions **_e_** in our language.

 `StatementDefs.v` contains the definitions and the proof of progress and preservation helper lemmas for assignment statements **_s_** in our language.